I almost always borrow money from private lenders to buy my houses. I borrow at the following terms;

 (Meaning the loan has to be for a full 15 or 20 year term…the bank has no option to discontinue the loan if the payments are turned in and your reporting is timely)

 – 4.5% initial rate (Prime + 1)

 – The rate will probably have to adjust every 5 years at Prime + 1 (+/-)

 – There definitely has to be an interest rate cap (I’ve seen 6.5% to 7.5%)

 – There can be no covenants

 When you move from 8% interest only, private money loans, to a 4.5% institutional amortizing loan, your payment goes up by $1,017 per month, but your principle reduction goes from $0 per year (Interest only loan) to $67,000 per year in the first year of the amortization and gets to be more and more with every passing year.

 #4.
 Sell the Note:

 After five years of collecting payments, the note balance should be down and the property value should be up.
-This is what we call a “well seasoned note” (Meaning it has a good performance record).
+By the time 5 years pass this is what we call a “well seasoned note” (Meaning it has a good performance record over a decent period of time).
 If your payer has paid on time as agreed, this should be an easy note to sell because of the spread between the note balance (The balance owed to you by your buyer) and the property value (the collateral’s value).

-Give the deed back to the lender!
+If all else fails, give the deed to the property to the lender!
 Since you borrowed non-recourse, this is the worst case scenario.
-But look at it like this; if you got into an investment property with none of your own money (even borrowed a little extra to put in your pocket), collected a down payment (you put in your pocket), and then collected a positive cash-flow of $350 to $450 per month for 5 years (you put in your pocket), and then you had to give the property back…would that be such a bad deal?
+Look at it like this; if you got into an investment property with none of your own money, and collected a down payment (you put in your pocket), and then collected a positive cash-flow of $350 to $450 per month for 5 years (you put in your pocket), and then you had to give the property back in 60 months…would that be such a bad deal?
 NO, IT WOULDN’T!
 Some would call this a strategy!
-This is the worst case scenario
+This is the worst case scenario.